 How to pick your custom bat specifications

 Your final bat weight measured in pounds and ounces or grams.
 Usually this is based on your level of strength and ability to play all your shots.

-The shape of your bat.
+The shape of the back of your bat.
 Concaving is a curve made between the edge and spine that helps to reduce weight whilst keeping the middle and edges as big as possible while full shapes are flat between edge and spine and are more forgiving for off-centre hits.
 Semi-concave is a more slight curve than a full concave.
 Keep in mind when I'm making your bat I'll have to get the wood off from somewhere to get it to your ideal profile, so keeping a full shaped bat light means reducing the overall thickness.

 The sweetspot is the thickest part of the back of your bat giving that area the best performance.
 It's related to where you hit the ball on the bat when you are looking to score.
 Low middles benefit playing down the ground on lower bouncing pitches while high middles suit square of the wicket or back foot players on good quality turf or synthetic pitches.
-There is room in the middle for all different types of players if you feel you play all round (mid) or only lean more toward one shot range but want something for a bit of everything (mid-high or mid-low).
+There is room in the middle for all different types of players if you feel you play all round the ground (mid) or just lean more toward one shot range but want something for a bit of everything (mid-high or mid-low).

 Handle customisation is a favourite of most of my clients.
 I can make bats with oval or round shapes being thick or thin or anything in between.
 It is totally personal preference.
 I tend to recommend something you're used to and comfortable with unless it's not working.
-The top hand will always be round, the bottom hand is customisable.
+The top hand will always be round, the bottom hand is what I customise.

 The more you round the toe the more likely the toe is going to last.
 Square toes, whilst popular, create a corner that breaks more frequently than round toes.